LukeShortCloud/rootpages/src/python.rst

    "keys()", "Return all of the keys.", ""
    "values()", Return all of the values.", "" "pop(<KEY>)", "Return a key-value pair from a specific position (the last position is default) and remove it from the list.", ""
-   "clear()", "Clear out all values from the dictionary to make it empty.", ""
+   "items()", "Return a tuple of each key-value pair.", "" "clear()", "Clear out all values from the dictionary to make it empty.", ""

 [10]